 We will install between one and two layers of Insulation like the Knauf Ecose and the Aerolite.
 Not only do these two insulation products work well for Soundproofing between floors, but they are also non-combustible.
 And it is important to install Insulation that will not burn between the wooden floors.

 One of the important factors in this application.
 When Soundproofing between floors, one must take a few factors into account.

-- Unlike the Cellulose insulation products that have fire retardants that will dissipate with time.
+- Insulation must have a high fire rating.
+The Ecose has a fire rating of AA 1/1, and The Insulation is not combustible.
+The Think Pink Aerolite has a high fire rating of A / 1.
+We prefer the Ecose Insulation because of the fire rating and the NRC.Unlike Cellulose insulation products with fire retardants that will dissipate with time.
 The other problem with Cellulose is water.
 Rember Cellulose is a paper dust type insulation.
 Therefore if there is a significant water spill in the upstairs unit, an inevitable ceiling collapse will occur.
 Also, Cellulose on wooden floors is not advisable.